 Mario Urrutia, WR (246th overall pick in 2008): High on talent, low on work ethic, Urrutia hung about for a year before Cincinnati cut their losses.

 Rey Maualuga, LB (38th overall pick in 2009): Found it harder moving back to his college middle linebacker spot than most envisioned, finishing 2012 our lowest ranked inside linebacker in the league.
 It’s not always been bad for Maualuga though, as his early years indicate.

 Fui Vakapuna, FB (215th overall pick in 2009): Found his way back onto the active roster after being released when a shortage of lead blockers saw the Bengals turn back to something familiar.
 Still, unable to crack the lineup, Vakapuna never got on the field for Cincinnati.

 Jordan Shipley, WR (84th overall pick in 2010): There’s plenty of potential with Shipley, but he didn’t get a chance to build on an encouraging rookie year as injury limited him to 52 snaps in 2011.
-With Andy Dalton doing a lot of damage on shorter throws, Shipley could become a big benefactor.
+The emergence of Andrew Hawkins made him expendable.

 Dezmon Briscoe, WR (191st overall pick in 2010): The Bengals had him earmarked for their practice squad before the Buccaneers offered him three times the usual practice squad money to join up with them.